WEBSITES AND ADDITIONAL RESOURCES

 In 1990, the area had about 4,000 residents, but this had increased to 8,449 by 2010.
 Such increases appear small, but are more significant than they seem because the city’s height restrictions limit population density.
 The completion of the $950 million CityCenterDC project in late 2013 added more residents and fine restaurants.

-The Verizon Center (originally named the MCI Center), a major basketball, hockey, and events venue, opened in the Chinatown neighborhood on the eastern edge of the downtown district in 1997.
+The Capital One (originally named the Verizon Center), a major basketball, hockey, and events venue, opened in the Chinatown neighborhood on the eastern edge of the downtown district in 1997.
 It proved to be a major attraction, drawing more than 20 million visitors in its first decade of operation.

 Information provided from Wikipedia.